 What’s Your National Occupation Classification (NOC) Code?

 Occupations in Canada are divided into different skill types and given unique codes known as National Occupations Classification (NOC) codes.
-Knowing your NOC code will help you determine for which skilled worker immigration programs you qualify.
+Knowing your NOC code will help you determine for which skilled worker immigration programs you qualify for.
 See the table below:

 Discover Your Immigration and Visa Options